joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/06/02/us/politics/rubio-kennedy-vaccines-gavi.html

 **‘Did I Have a Choice?’
 In New Jersey, Kean Voters Explain Themselves.**\
-`Some Republicans outside polling sites acknowledged how strange it felt to cast a ballot for Representative Thomas Kean Jr., who has not been seen in public for months.`\
+`Some Republicans acknowledged how strange it felt to vote for Representative Thomas Kean Jr., who has not been seen for months.
+Mr. Kean issued a statement promising to be transparent about his situation.`\
 https://www.nytimes.com/2026/06/02/nyregion/thomas-kean-voters-new-jersey.html

 ****\